Plush or Firm? How to Choose the Best Mattress for You

 Get in line

 Support is created by materials beneath the top comfort layer—the denser, firmer layer(s) of foam, innersprings or a combination of both.
 The goal of support layers is to keep your body in the ideal position for sleep with your ears, shoulders and hips aligned.
 How do you know if your body isn’t in alignment?
 More than likely, you’ll find out (or have found out) while you sleep or when you wake up.
-Sleeping on a mattress with proper support can be a painful experience—and you’ll feel it in your neck, shoulders and/or back.
+Sleeping on a mattress with insufficient support can be a painful experience—and you’ll feel it in your neck, shoulders and/or back.

 Proper support and body alignment are also big contributors to stress relief.
 When positioned correctly on your mattress, your body relaxes more easily.
 Another benefit?
 Your lungs take in more oxygen to help increase circulation.